21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (If You’re Not Sure What To Do Next)

 For brevity in this post, I’m going to simply refer to it as Doing The Simplest Thing That Can Possibly Work.
 However, it’s important not to entirely forget the second, parenthesised part of the decree.
 In the case of my developer colleagues, we already knew that they weren’t sure what to do next – that’s why they’d come to seek my advice.

 But sometimes people don’t know what they don’t know.
-So, as well as talking about what it means to do The Simplest Thing That Can Possibly work and why it’s so important, in this post I will talk about why you mightn’t really know what to do next (even if you think you do).
+So, as well as talking about what it means to do The Simplest Thing That Can Possibly work and why it’s so important, in this post I will also talk about why you mightn’t really know what to do next (even if you think you do).

 Solving real problems